 Pronunciation: gahm uhn

-Polite, appreciated, and guaranteed to brighten interactions.
+Polite, appreciated and guaranteed to brighten interactions.

 💡 Tip: Say it often.
 Gratitude goes a long way here.